 Most providers will have a nominated special educational needs coordinator (SENCO) on their staff, who will be able to discuss what's right for you and your child.

-They will also be able to access support and apply for additional funding through Surrey's early years and childcare service to help pay for extra staff, training or resources that have been identified as necessary to allow your child to attend their setting.
+They will also be able to apply to Surrey to access additional support and funding to help pay for extra staff, training or resources that have been identified as necessary to allow your child to attend their setting.